dataplatr/cloud-composer-oneclick/README.md

 Note : For composerEnvName, name must start with a lowercase letter followed by up to 62 lowercase letters, numbers, or hyphens, and cannot end with a hyphen.
 The environment name is used to create subcomponents for the environment, so you must provide a name that is also valid as a Cloud Storage bucket name.
 See [Bucket naming guidelines](https://cloud.google.com/storage/docs/buckets#naming) for a list of restrictions.

 ### Choosing Environment Size
-select one of three environment presets based on the following estimates:
+Select one of three environment presets based on the following estimates:

 1. Total number of DAGs that you plan to deploy in the environment
 2. Maximum number of concurrent DAG runs